You are currently viewing Need an Ex-Parte Motion? What is an Ex-Parte Motion?

 • Post category:News

-Ex Parte is Latin for “from one party.”[1]
-An Ex Parte Motion is a motion for orders that can be granted by a judge without waiting for a response from the other side.
+Ex parte is Latin for “from one party.”1https://www.law.cornell.edu/wex/ex_parte An ex parte motion is a motion for orders that a judge can grant without waiting for a response from the other side.
 These orders are generally used only for a short period of time before a hearing can be held.
-These motions can involve things such as the temporary custody arrangement of a child, or a temporary restraining order.
+These motions can involve things such as the temporary custody arrangement of a child or a temporary restraining order.

 1. be titled substantially as “Ex Parte Motion (short phrase describing the relief requested)”;